aCuevasDev/VetStucom-Hibernate/README.md

 # VetStucom-Hibernate
-Managment of a vet clinic using Hibernate
+Managment of a vet clinic using Hibernate.
 Each userType has different permissions